 A thriving advisory program is a difference-maker for middle and upper school students.
 How does yours rate?
 In this highly interactive workshop, educators explore core concepts for focusing, enhancing, and building (or rebuilding) the advisory program so that it reflects and supports the mission of the school.

-Exchange a wealth of ideas in small groups with colleagues from the same division, and leave with substantive recommendations for others back home—supported by a comprehensive outline of advisory practices, themes, and activities as well as an action plan to make it happen.
+Exchange a wealth of ideas in small groups with colleagues from the same division.
+Leave with substantive recommendations for others back home—supported by a comprehensive outline of advisory practices, themes, and activities—as well as an action plan to make it happen.